Mattie112/FactoriGOChatBot/README.md

 ALL_ROCKET_LAUNCHES=false # By default it will say only some rocket launches (1, 10, 100 etc).
 If you want to see all set this to true
 ACHIEVEMENT_MODE=true # For nicer text-layout (and possible some special commands in the future), we need to execute commands.
 THIS WILL DISABLE ACHIEVEMENTS.
-SEND_GPS_PING=false # If this is set, the bot will send all GPS/Location pings to Discord
+SEND_GPS_PING=false # If this is set, the bot will send all GPS/Location pings to Discord SEND_JOIN_LEAVE=true # Set to false if you don't want join/leave events to be send to Discord
 ```
 When using docker: don't forget to also mount/bind the log-files to your container.